 Perched on the edge of the South Downs National Park and smack bang on the coast, Brighton is a gem in the Southern crown.
 Join the

 unimaginative hordes of Londoners escaping the Big Smoke for a few days and delight in all this seaside city has to offer.
 Brighton has the bright lights, the delightfully murky corners and the bravado of a city way bigger than its boots.
-From the very good looking (read: outrageously expensive) beach huts to some of Plum Guide’s professionally vetted homes, Brighton has something to offer the most discerning of travellers.
+From the very good looking (read: outrageously expensive) beach huts to some of our professionally vetted homes, Brighton has something to offer the most discerning of travellers.
+And here at Plum Guide, we've put our expert heads together to ensure that you know where to find the things for you (you're welcome).
 It’s not all Great British Seaside: look a little deeper and you'll find where to stay in Brighton to avoid slot machines and sunburnt people.

 Brighton’s bohemian quarter and home to many a delightful soul.
 It isn’t flashy but if you’re looking for a laidback spot to kick back, Hanover has a quiet creativity that soothes all its visitors.
 A very large handful of gastro pubs and a fair few of those healthy organic shops that make you feel good (and undo the damage done at the gastropubs... maybe).
 Nicknamed Muesli Mountain for its granola-loving residents by dull people that are probably jealous they don’t live in a nice place where people are pleasant to one another.
 Your calves will get a workout in Hanover, it is basically just one big hill.

-If you fancy yourself a 90s Kate Moss and find all your best clothes in vintage shops, this is where to stay in Brighton.
+If you fancy yourself to be a 90s Kate Moss and find all your best clothes in vintage shops, this is where you want to be.
 Behold the warren of The Lanes: delve into its cornucopia of high-end vintage shops and independent jewellers.
 Quaint tea shops are scattered around to rest weary feet as and when.
 The art lovers can find a smattering of galleries to browse and the hungry will be satisfied with a diverse selection of eateries, from the modern French bistro Plateau to the acclaimed Moshimo.
-The beautiful Regent & Kind is a stone’s throw if you need a delightful spot to lay your head.

 Back in the day, the social elite of Brighton called this place home and it is still very much the same now, except with (hopefully) better food.
 Not only are the majority of the buildings listed but the bollards are too.
 They’re going to be some pretty nice bollards.
 Fun holiday idea: drink loads of Aperol spritzes at a nearby bar then head to Regency Square and take selfies next to said special bollards.